 Jimmy Kimmel fires back at Aaron Rodgers after comment about release of names of Jeffrey Epstein's alleged associates

-Jimmy Kimmel slammed Aaron Rodgers after the New York Jets quarterback claimed the late night host was potentially connected to the names of Jeffrey Epstein's alleged associates expected to be released this month.
+Jimmy Kimmel slammed Aaron Rodgers after the New York Jets quarterback claimed the late night host was potentially connected to the names of Jeffrey Epstein's alleged associates on Tuesday.
+Hundreds of documents containing names of people connected to Epstein were made public late Wednesday, and Kimmel's name wasn't in the released documents.

 What did Aaron Rodgers say?